 She has acted in many high profile cases, including the Affray trial of England cricketer, Ben Stokes.

 She is a successful trial advocate who clients praise for her good rapport and attention to detail, which ensures that she provides robust and effective legal advice.

-- Homicide offences, Murder, Manslaughter and Corporate Manslaughter
+Homicide offences such as Murder, Gross Negligence Manslaughter and Corporate Manslaughter

-- Offences under the Health and Safety at Work Act 1974 and accompanying regulations
+- Offences under the Health and Safety at Work Act 1974 and relevant health and safety regulations

-- R v LE, KH, JP and YD – Defence of a man with learning difficulties for Murder and s18 Grievous Bodily Harm.
+- R v YD – Defence of a man with learning difficulties for Murder and s18 Grievous Bodily Harm.
 The case attracted national media attention.

-- R v BS, RA and RH – Defence of two males charged alongside an England Cricket player for Affray.
+- R v BS, RA and RH – Defence of two males charged alongside an England Cricketer for Affray.
 Both were acquitted in a case attracting international media attention.